City facing another lawsuit related to 2020 Trump campaign rally at BOK Center

 In the lawsuit, Smolen argues that Buck has suffered injury from the loss of the "agreed-upon settlement" and the need to pay additional legal expenses, as well as emotional distress.

-Buck, who had a ticket for the rally, was forcibly removed from a cordoned-off area outside the arena and taken to the David L. Moss Criminal Justice Center, where she was booked on a complaint of obstructing a police officer.
+Buck, who had a ticket for the rally, was forcibly removed from a cordoned-off area outside the arena and taken to the Tulsa County jail, where she was booked on a complaint of obstructing a police officer.

 In May, a Tulsa County District Court judge threw out the misdemeanor charge against Buck.